leftfield-geospatial/leftfield.online/site/index.rst

         Leftfield is a small research and software development company, specialising in geospatial and earth observation applications.
 We can help with:

-        * Creating robust and efficient operational software.
+        * Creating robust, efficient operational software.
-        * Research and design of novel solutions.
+        * Applied research and novel method design.
         * Documentation and publication.

         Through it's work, Leftfield aims to contribute toward a sane and vibrant living planet.
 We support the open source model and use it where appropriate.
 Please get :doc:`in touch <contact>` if you would like to find out more.